adil275/NeuroAssist-An-Open-Source-Tool-for-Automatic-Event-Detection-in-Scalp-EEG/README.md

     $ python window_tracker.py
     ```

-**This step is required before using the machine learning notebook**

-1. **Now open the  machinelearning\_models.ipynb notebook in Jupyter Notebook or VS Code (with Jupyter extension) and run each cell step by step to reproduce our results**
+1. Now open the  machinelearning_models.ipynb notebook in Jupyter Notebook or VS Code (with Jupyter extension) and run each cell step by step to reproduce our results

 **Follow these steps to make predictions on an entire EEG waveform:**

-1. **Choose an EEG waveform (in EDF format), along with its corresponding CSV file from the raw\_data folder**
+1. Choose an EEG waveform (in EDF format), along with its corresponding CSV file from the raw_data folder
-1. **Open the following notebook in Jupyter Notebook or VS Code (with Jupyter extension):**
+1. Open the following notebook in Jupyter Notebook or VS Code (with Jupyter extension):

     **Insert Notebook name here**

-1. **Run each cell step by step**
+1. Run each cell step by step
-1. **When prompted, enter the name of the EEG file you wish to make predictions on.
-The code will produce a single EEG plot with labels (in the form of rectangles) and predictions (in the form of shading)**
+1. When prompted, enter the name of the EEG file you wish to make predictions on.
+The code will produce a single EEG plot with labels (in the form of rectangles) and predictions (in the form of shading)

 **Note: Use random seed of 444 for reproducing more similar results**
 **Please ensure a GPU enabled machine for faster inference and training times.**
 **Running these code should [ Insert text here ]**
+**This step is required before using the machine learning notebook**
 **The following is a table of file descriptions:**